-The King Hall Expansion and Renovation broke ground on September 29, 2007, ushering in a new era in the School's history.
-Now completed, the School of Law now enjoys an aesthetically striking and functionally state-of-the-art facility that accommodates the latest technology and teaching techniques.
+The King Hall Expansion and Renovation project broke ground on Sept.
+29, 2007, ushering in a new era in the school's history.
+With the project now complete, the School of Law enjoys an aesthetically striking, functionally state-of-the-art facility that accommodates the latest technology and teaching techniques.

 King Hall features include:

 - A state-of-the-art appellate courtroom that has hosted the U.S. Court of Appeals for the Ninth Circuit, California Supreme Court and California Court of Appeal

 - Two new reading rooms, 12 new group study rooms and a new reading lounge